Mental Health and the Law

-The Canadian Mental Health Association, Winnipeg Region in partnership with the Public Interest Law Centre conducted research towards achieving the following project objectives:
+The Canadian Mental Health Association, Manitoba and Winnipeg in partnership with the Public Interest Law Centre conducted research towards achieving the following project objectives:

 - Developing an instrument(s) to evaluate the extent to which human rights are addressed in legislation, policies, and service standards as it relates to persons experiencing mental illness;

 - Conducting a preliminary assessment of the degree to which the human rights of persons with mental illness are protected and advanced in existing federal and provincial legislation;

 - Drafting a set of core standards for mental health services that reflect human rights and social inclusion principles; and,

 - Developing a strategic plan that guides the dissemination of the instrument(s) developed to provincial and federal jurisdictions in Canada, including instruction on their use.

 The instrument(s) developed to evaluate mental health legislation, policies, and service standards was piloted in three jurisdictions, namely British Columbia, Manitoba and Nova Scotia during 2010-2011.
 The results of the pilot form the basis for recommendations regarding legal, policy, and service reform that enhances and protects the human rights and social inclusion of Canadians living with mental health problems.
 A Consultative Group consisting of persons who have experienced mental health issues was a key component of the project.
 The Consultative Group assisted the Project Research Team to develop the evaluation instruments and provide guidance to the Project Research Team in completing each project objective.

 Project Manager – Nicole Chammartin, Former Executive Director, CMHA, Manitoba and Winnipeg

 Principle Researcher – Christine Ogaranko